'Jesus And John Wayne' Explores Christian Manhood — And How Belief Can Bolster Trump

 On looking to this persona

 "Well, it's the man and the myth, really, with John Wayne.
-I think mostly his onscreen persona.
+I think mostly his on-screen persona.
 So he is this rugged man who can bring order through violence, really.
-So whether he's, you know, on the frontiers of the Wild West or in the second world war or on the battlefields of Vietnam, he can bring order through violence.
-And he can defend Christian America, really, and that's what really appeals to many evangelicals, how he becomes this icon - and not just to evangelicals but to secular conservatives, as well.
+So whether he's, you know, on the frontiers of the Wild West or in the Second World War or on the battlefields of Vietnam, he can bring order through violence.
+And he can defend Christian America, really, and that's what really appeals to many evangelicals, how he becomes this icon — and not just to evangelicals but to secular conservatives as well.

 But also, the man himself in his own life, he was really critical to the rise of right-wing conservatism in the 1960s, 1970s.
 And he would be speaking at events hosted by white evangelicals in Southern California, and he endorsed Ronald Reagan.
 And so he's very much a part of the political movement, and he's this — becomes this kind of icon of what true American and true Christian masculinity really looks like.